Manta-Network/docs/docs/manta-atlantic/Collation/03-SetupAndRun/02-configuration.md

 - you administer the domain **example.com**
 - its dns is managed by cloudflare or route53
 - your nodes hostname is **bob**
-- your calamari node uses default ports
+- your manta node uses default ports
 - your internet gateway (router) port forwards 443/ssl traffic arriving on the routers wan interface to your collator node
 - you have certbot installed